filipematias23/Bison-Fly/README.md

 <br />

-> Another simple idea to facilitate finding the corners on the field trial and draw the experimental plot polygons is to use four of the same plastic lids as extra points between borders and plots.
+> Another simple way to find the corners on a field trial and draw the experimental plot polygons is to use four of the same plastic lids as extra points between borders and plots.
 This is an easy way to find where to click when using the function fieldShape() from [FIELDimageR]( https://github.com/OpenDroneMap/FIELDimageR#P5).
-Also, this method helps to identify where are the boundaries of multiple experimental trials plated in sequence as highlighted in the example below from our breeding program.
+Also, this method helps to identify where the boundaries of multiple experimental trials planted in sequence as highlighted in the example below from our breeding program.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_4.jpg">